SiyaKamboj/cse15l-lab-reports/LapReport4/LabReport4.md

    According to the screenshot above, due to the changes to the "ListExamplesTests.java" file, the tests now succesfully run.

-10. Commit and push the resulting change to your Github account
+##Step 6 - Commit and push the resulting change to your Github account